 Along with making a strong first impression, a well-thought-out and designed website build trust in your brand and in your company amongst visitors.
 Having strong, clean, and engaging visuals with consideration for user experience and your audience are all ways your website’s design can build trust within your audience and potential customers.

-If a site looks out dated, is not easy to follow, or looks to confuse or deceive the audience will not trust the information on the site.
+If a site looks outdated, is not easy to follow, or looks to confuse or deceive the audience will not trust the information on the site.
 Consumer trust will be lost, and the chance of getting a user to convert or return drops drastically.
-Clean and simple web design can go a long way to reflect an open and transparent brand with nothing to hide.
-Guiding a user through the site with clear headings and call to action statements and buttons leaves the user feeling taken care of and can help build and enhance that trust.
+A clean and simple web design can go a long way to reflect an open and transparent brand with nothing to hide.
+Guiding a user through the site with clear headings and call-to-action statements and buttons leaves the user feeling taken care of and can help build and enhance that trust.